c3lang/c3-web/src/content/docs/guide/basic-types-and-values.md

 ### Character literals

 A character literal is a value enclosed in `'``'`.
-Its value is intepreted as being its ASCII value for a single character.
+Its value is interpreted as being its ASCII value for a single character.

 It is also possible to use 2, 4 or 8 character wide character literals.
 Such are interpreted